WEDDINGS AT THE UNITARIAN MEETING HOUSE

 Since 1985 our ministers gladly performed “services of union” for same-sex couples.
 When Massachusetts became the first state in America to recognize civil marriage as a civil right on May 17, 2004, our minister emeritus, the Reverend Ted Anderson, joyfully began uniting same-sex couples in legal marriage.

 We look forward to making your special occasion a memorable one.

-To talk with our event coordinator about your wedding in the historic sanctuary or in our smaller Hendrix Hall, please call (508) 228-5466 or email firstname.lastname@example.org
+To talk with our Business Manager, Raymond Haskell, about your wedding in the historic Sanctuary or in our smaller Hendrix Hall, please call (508) 228-5466 or email Raymond at firstname.lastname@example.org

 Please be advised that during this time of transition in our church, the wedding party is responsible for booking/providing their own officiant for the ceremony.